weiliang12345678/DB_Capstone/README.md

 ### Detailed Steps with Example:

 1. **Install MongoDB:**
    - Ensure MongoDB is installed on the local machine.
 Instructions for installation can be found on the [MongoDB installation guide](https://docs.mongodb.com/manual/installation/).
-Can watch this video to see how to install: https://www.youtube.com/watch?v=OiMOQr457Qs
+Can watch this video until 5.45min to see how to install: https://www.youtube.com/watch?v=OiMOQr457Qs

 2. **Clone the Repository:**
    ```bash